 Be very careful when buying a cheap Chinese projector as they never say the NATIVE resolution they will say full HD when in fact it only supports that and doesn’t delivery it, in most cases they are only 25% of that quality.

 WUXGA (1920 x 1200) a very popular resolution for businesses who want the true HD quality, prices tend to be over £1200 so not for everyone’s budget but these projectors tend to have lots of added features that over more than just a large clear image.
 The format is 16:10 so like WXGA but vastly improved in quality.
-The two WUXGA projectors we highly recommend are the Epson EB-990U & if you are after something a bit more high end; the Sony FHZ57.
+The two WUXGA projectors we highly recommend are the Epson EB-990U & if you are after something a bit more high end the Sony FHZ66 (A Grade).

 SVGA (800 x 600) – only 4 manufacturers still produce this resolution and I wish they wouldn’t, the quality is awful and whilst I appreciate they offer prices under £200 for that extra £50 go for XGA, SVGA is out of date by 10 years, most modern devices struggle to show it and you will end up with a projector that cannot support things you link too it.